nasa/ow_autonomy/ow_plexil/src/plans/README.md

   - The command is invoked as a SynchronousCommand, which means the plan waits for it to complete before the plan itself finishes.

-  - A check is made for relevant faults prior to executing the command.
+  - In some cases, a check is made for relevant faults prior to executing the command.
 The plan waits for an existing fault to clear before executing the command.
 NOTE: an existing fault will block the calling plan; this can be worked around by customizing these plans, e.g. adding a timeout.
 The lander operation library plans at the time of this writing are the following.

-    - ArmMoveJoint.plp
-    - ArmMoveJoints.plp
-    - Deliver.plp
-    - DigCircular.plp
-    - DigLinear.plp
-    - Discard.plp
-    - Grind.plp
-    - GuardedMove.plp
-    - Pan.plp
-    - Stow.plp
-    - TakePicture.plp
-    - Tilt.plp
-    - Unstow.plp

 * Simulation interface.
 The entire simulation interface available to PLEXIL, which includes the operations listed in the previous